 - Mark as primary (

 - Auto-code: If you update a previously entered term, select this to match and code the MedDRA term.
-Alternatively, select the binoculars (
+If you edit the item’s name after it’s coded, Vault strikes out the details and displays a message that the reported term is modified.

-The highlight annotation tool allows you to select content within a document to populate certain fields in the Document Intake panel.
-Using this tool is similar to annotating documents.
+You can highlight and extract content within a document to populate certain fields in the panel, which is similar to annotating documents.
 When you highlight content in the document, Vault creates a sticky comment annotation with details about the sourced data and maps it to the selected section in the panel.
-Use Annotate mode to view all sticky comment annotations, including any added using the highlight annotation tool.
-Vault uses different highlight colors for each section in the panel so you can visualize the different areas from which you’ve pulled source data, which are maintained by Veeva and cannot be modified by your Admin:
+Use Annotate mode to view all sticky comment annotations, including any added using the highlighter.
+Vault uses different highlight colors for each section in the panel so you can visualize the different areas from which you’ve pulled source data:

 - Details: Light purple (